Hong Kong Victoria Secrets – Rated PG (Peak Goodness)

 Victoria Peak Secrets Number Three : Bring Water

 You really need to spend time on one of the Victoria Peak paths to really discover the secrets of The Peak.
 It will be a long walk, no matter which way you go.
 It’s completely worthwhile to spend several hours, pausing to take photos, checking out trees and nature, and stop for a few breaks at the parks, ruins, and other sites you will see on the Lugard Road path above.
 There are NO places along the way to buy water, or anything else for that matter.
 So, come prepared.
-Comfortable shoes, maybe a rain-coat.
-Fully charged camera battery – I learnt this the hard way!
+Comfortable shoes, maybe a rain-coat, and a fully charged camera battery – I learnt all of this the hard way.

-I just couldn’t visit Hong Kong without visiting Victoria Peak.
-Millions of peak visitors each year agree with me.
+I just couldn’t visit Hong Kong without visiting Victoria Peak, and millions of peak visitors each year agree with me.
 Rainy, sunny, clear, foggy, it’s always an amazing experience.
-Not to mention, a great exercise opportunity!
-There’s a reason gyms aren’t as popular in Hong Kong as they are in the West – Victoria Peak must be one of the main reasons.
-If you’ve visited Hong Kong Peak before, doing the “standard” journey, maybe try it a different way next time.
-If you haven’t visited, what are you waiting for?
+Not to mention, there’s a reason gyms aren’t as popular in Hong Kong as they are in the West – walking up, down, or over Victoria Peak is a great exercise opportunity.

-“The Peak” is what I call Hong Kong’s perfect tourist trap.
+“The Peak” is Hong Kong’s most perfect tourist trap.